Sanyam-oss/Linux-driven-producer-consumer/README.md

 - This will give us our desired output on the terminal and will also print if  system calls executed successfully or not.

 - Run

-    > make clean in current directory to clean the executable file of our .c file
+    > make clean

+- It will clean the executable file of our .c file

 Logic